2. Material Accounting policies

 • Salt Works 30 years

 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in section (l) Impairment of non-financial assets.
+Refer to the accounting policies in section (l) Impairment of non-financial assets

 ii) Lease Liabilities

-At the commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
+At the commencement date of the lease, the Company recognizes lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, and amounts expected to be paid under residual value guarantees.
-Variable lease payments that do not depend on an index or a rate are recognised as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs.
+Variable lease payments that do not depend on an index or a rate are recognised as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs

 In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date because the interest rate implicit in the lease is not readily determinable.
 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.
 In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term or a change in the lease payments.